asleepace/asleepace.com/src/content/blog/first-post.md

 #### LFG.

 The celebration was short lived.
 After trying to wrangle `@next/auth` & `@auth/core` into my **Astro** project all night, it is now the next day, and I'm still without an auth solution.
 It appears there are plans for a NextAuth-Astro adaptor, but I'm not holding my breath.
-Perhaps, after I am done getting my simple website working I can finally contribute to some open-source.
+Perhaps, after I am done getting my simple website working I can finally contribute to some open-source...